tailscale/tailscale/k8s-operator/api.md

 Configuration for proxy metrics.
 Metrics are currently not supported for egress proxies and for Ingress proxies that have been configured with tailscale.com/experimental-forward-cluster-traffic-via-ingress annotation.
+Note that the metrics are currently considered unstable and will likely change in breaking ways in the future - we only recommend that you use those for debugging purposes.

 <table>
     <thead>